 It’s that small percentage of paying customers that makes sure you get something for your investment, giving you the outstanding ROI you need to continually grow your business, and that is why knowing what is display advertising important is so important.

-At WebFX, our team of Internet marketing experts knows display advertising inside and out.
-We’ve worked in Internet marketing for 20+ years, and that means we’re proud to have one of the most experienced and accomplished display advertising teams in the industry.
+At WebFX, our team of Internet marketing experts knows perfectly what is display advertising, inside and out.
+We’ve worked in Internet marketing for 25+ years, and that means we’re proud to have one of the most experienced and accomplished display advertising teams in the industry.

 - What is an Ad Exchange? (+3 Types of Ad Exchanges)

 - What is an Ad Network and How Does It Work?